Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Introduction

+where $R(T)$ is the radiative response (also called feedback), and the forcing is separated into natural ($F_\text{nat}$; i.e., volcanic and solar) and anthropogenic ($F_\text{anthro}$) components.
+Both forcing and response correlate with temperature-sensitive proxies.
+Forcing relates to near-surface temperature through its cumulative effect on ocean heat content, and the response through temperature-mediated processes such as Planck and cloud feedbacks~\citep{Forster2021}.
+Thus, the energy imbalance both causes and results from temperature changes.
+Our method, targeting the pre-industrial last millennium, restricts the reconstruction to the sum of $R(T) + F_\text{nat}$, without anthropogenic forcing.

-The remainder of the paper is organized as followed.
+The remainder of the paper is organized as follows.
 We first describe the data assimilation method (Section~\ref{sec:methods}).
-After validating this method in a pseudoproxy experiment and the real-proxy reconstruction against instrumental datasets (Section~\ref{sec:validation}), we present our reconstructed energy budget over the last millennium (Section~\ref{sec:reconstruction}), then illustrate applications to the pre-industrial energy budget variability and the response to volcanic eruptions (Section~\ref{sec:discussion}).
+After validating this method in pseudoproxy experiments and against instrumental datasets (Section~\ref{sec:validation}), we present our reconstructed energy budget over the last millennium (Section~\ref{sec:reconstruction}), then illustrate applications to the natural energy budget variability and the response to volcanic eruptions (Section~\ref{sec:discussion}).
+Section~\ref{sec:conclusion} presents the conclusions.